openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `trust_framework`: REQUIRED.
 String determining the trust framework governing the identity verification process of the OP.

-An example value is `eidas`, which denotes a notified eID system under eIDAS [@?eIDAS].
+An example value is `eidas`, which denotes a notified eID system under eIDAS [@eIDAS].

 RPs SHOULD ignore `verified_claims` Claims containing a trust framework identifier they do not understand.